M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

 <a name="faq76"></a>
-**(76) What does 'Clear local messages' do?**
+**(76) Was macht 'Lösche lokale Nachrichten'?**

-The folder menu *Clear local messages* removes messages from the device which are present on the server too.
-It does not delete messages from the server.
-This can be useful after changing the folder settings to not download the message content (text and attachments), for example to save space.
+Die Option *Lokale Nachrichten löschen* entfernt Nachrichten vom Gerät, die auf dem Server noch vorhanden sind.
+Sie löscht keine Nachrichten vom Server.
+Dies kann nützlich sein, wenn die Ordnereinstellungen geändert werden, um den Nachrichteninhalt (Text und Anhänge) nicht herunterzuladen, zum Beispiel um Speicherplatz zu sparen.

 <br />

 <a name="faq77"></a>
-**(77) Why are messages sometimes shown with a small delay?**
+**(77) Warum werden Nachrichten manchmal mit einer kleinen Verzögerung angezeigt?**

-Depending on the speed of your device (processor speed and maybe even more memory speed) messages might be displayed with a small delay.
+Abhängig von der Geschwindigkeit Ihres Geräts (Prozessorgeschwindigkeit und vielleicht sogar noch mehr Speichergeschwindigkeit) können Nachrichten mit einer kleinen Verzögerung angezeigt werden.
 FairEmail is designed to dynamically handle a large number of messages without running out of memory.
 This means that messages needs to be read from a database and that this database needs to be watched for changes, both of which might cause small delays.

 Some convenience features, like grouping messages to display conversation threads and determining the previous/next message, take a little extra time.
 Note that there is no *the* next message because in the meantime a new message might have been arrived.